AD-SDL/hudson-liquidhandling/example/BATS/dALE/README.txt

 - Transfer 20uL supernatant from ConicalBottomStorage - Columns 1-12 to
   RoundBottomStorage - Columns 1-12
     - 2mm clearance from the bottom
-    - 2mm x and y shift durring aspiration
+    - 2mm x and y shift during aspiration